TomPace101/nanopore_diffusion/new_notes.md

 This requires a way to identify the dimensionality of a mesh.
 We could put it in the mesh metadata.
 Use `mesh.geometry().dim()` to get number of dimensions in a mesh.

-_ISSUE_ the mesh locators don't match the case of the others For that matter, are there names consistent with corresponding attributes elsewhere?
-Same thing for "modulefile" in `customizations.py`.

 _ISSUE_ Simultaneous requests may create a new directory for the temporary request input files.
 But cleanup won't remove this directory if that's the case.